-In this article, we will show you ways to find participants for your user research and user testing for free.
+Working with big UX research platforms and recruiting participants from various recruitment agencies, can get expensive quite fast.
+Luckily there are way around it.
+In this article, we will show you how to find participants for your user research and user testing for free.

-Easy ways to find users for user testing
+5 Easy ways to find participants for user testing for free

 Become a member of relevant groups on social media, but don‘t ask for help immediately.
 If possible, start providing value before you ask for something in return.
 Give members advice or post useful articles to gain their trust.
-Or complete a study and share the results with them.
+Help them with their issues, share some of your interesting research findings or participate in discussions, and only afterward ask for help in return.

 Some of the relevant examples of platforms are